Nonconvex and Nonsmooth Sparse Optimization via Adaptively Iterative Reweighted Methods: Introduction

 As for more general cases, the analysis in current work has many limitations due to this obstacle for theoretical analysis.
-First, instead of driving the relaxation parameter to zero, many existing methods \cite{chartrand2008iteratively,EPS} aim to show the convergence to the optimal solution of the relaxed sparse optimization problems.
-An iteratively reweighted least squares algorithm for the relaxed problem $\ell_p$ problem in sparse signal recovery has been investigated in \cite{ba2014convergence} with local convergence rate analysis.
+First, instead of driving the relaxation parameter to 0, many existing methods~\cite{chartrand2008iteratively,EPS} aim to show the convergence to the optimal solution of the relaxed sparse optimization problems.
+An iteratively reweighted least squares algorithm for the relaxed problem $\ell_p$ problem in sparse signal recovery has been discussed in~\cite{ba2014convergence} with local convergence rate analysis.
 A critical aspect of any implementation of such an approach is the selection of the relaxation parameters which prevents the weights from becoming overwhelmingly large.
-As been explained in \cite{chartrand2008iteratively}, large relaxation parameters will smooth out many local minimizers, whereas small values can cause the subproblems difficult to solve and the algorithm too quickly get trapped into local minimizers.
-For this purpose, updating strategies of the relaxation parameter have been studied in \cite{EPS}, but it is only designed for constrained convex problems.
+As been explained in~\cite{chartrand2008iteratively}, large relaxation parameters will smooth out many local minimizers, whereas small values can cause the subproblems difficult to solve and the algorithm too quickly get trapped into local minimizers.
+For this purpose, updating strategies of the relaxation parameter have been studied in~\cite{EPS}, but it is only designed for constrained convex problems.

-Second, some methods assume Lipschitz continuity of the objective function in their analysis, which only holds true for few nonconvex sparsity-inducing terms such as log-sum penalty \cite{lu2014iterative,ochs2015iteratively}.
-Though this assumption is not explicitly required by some other researchers, they need another assumption that the negative of the sparsity-inducing term--which is convex--is subdifferentiable everywhere \cite{ochs2015iteratively}.
-However, it should be noticed that this is a quite strong assumption and generally not suitable for most sparsity-inducing terms, e.g., $\ell_p$-norm, consequently limiting their applicability to general cases.
+Second, some methods assume Lipschitz continuity of the objective in their analysis, which only holds true for few nonconvex sparsity-inducing terms such as log-sum { regularization}~\cite{lu2014iterative,ochs2015iteratively}.
+Though this assumption is not explicitly required by some other researchers, they need another assumption that the negative of the sparsity-inducing term--which is convex--is subdifferentiable everywhere~\cite{ochs2015iteratively}.
+However, it must be noticed that this is a quite strong assumption and generally not suitable for most sparsity-inducing terms e.g. $\ell_p$-norm, consequently limiting their applicability to various cases.